zy12aaf168/lm-code-react-props-state-cat-cards/activities/activity_5.md

 We now have a cat card rendering for every cat in our data!

-But each cat card currently shows Mr Gwumpy. 😾
+But each cat card currently shows info for Mr Gwumpy. 😾

 As adorable as he is, all the other cats in our array need their time to shine. ☀️